felix-hilden/sphinx-codeautolink/docs/src/reference.rst

   - "next" - next block (default)
   - "section" - blocks until the next title
   - "file" - all blocks in the current file
-  - "none" - turn skipping off
+  - "off" - turn skipping off

   If "next" was specified, the following block consumes this directive even if it is not processed (e.g. non-Python blocks) to avoid placement confusion.